saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 - [Senzing](https://senzing.com) - Real-time entity resolution API
 - [Tamr](https://www.tamr.com) - Enterprise data mastering

-Echo's selections—dbt, Senzing, and Alation—are detailed in the implementation section below.
+Echo's selections dbt, Senzing, and Alation are detailed in the implementation section below.

 ### Echo's Gap

-Echo's data infrastructure had 487 tables with cryptic names like `FCT_PTNT_ENCT` and `DIM_PRVDR_SPCLT`.
-Documentation existed in SharePoint—18 months out of date.
+Echo's data infrastructure had about 500 tables with cryptic names like `FCT_PTNT_ENCT` and `DIM_PRVDR_SPCLT`.
+Documentation  in SharePoint is 18 months out of date.
 The data lake had even less structure: files named `epic_extract_20240315.parquet` with no catalog entry.

 No system connected natural language concepts to these technical artifacts.
 Every agent query required custom translation logic.
-There was no entity resolution—"Dr. Martinez" in one system was not linked to the same provider in another.
+There is no entity resolution.
+"Dr. Martinez" in one system was not linked to the same provider in another.
 No metric versioning—when definitions changed, agents broke silently.
-No ontology mapping—clinical concepts existed as free text, not structured codes.
+No ontology mapping, clinical concepts existed as free text, not structured codes.

 The result: 47% accuracy on natural language queries.
 More than half of user requests resulted in errors, empty results, or confused responses.